 Filicium Decipiens (Japanese fern) is an elegant small tree, reaching 20–25 feet in height.
-The common name is misleading since the tree does not occur naturally in japan.
-One of its more attractive traits it’s the dense, rounded crown and straight trunk.
+The common name is misleading, since the tree does not occur naturally in Japan.
+One of its more attractive traits, it’s the dense, rounded crown and straight trunk.
 With a brownish bark, regularly flaky, peeling to reveal pinkish inner bark.

-Also, flowers are borne at leaf axils in short-stemmed clusters; blooms are white, small and numerous with a short stem, clusters are 6–8 inches long; besides male and female flowers on separate plants.
+Also, flowers are borne at leaf axils in short-stemmed clusters; blooms are white, small, and numerous with a short stem, clusters are 6–8 inches long; besides male and female flowers on separate plants.
 Fruits are ovoid, shiny, 1/2 inch in diameter with a single seed, used for propagation.

-Filicium Decipiens (Japanese fern) is tolerant of most well-drained soils.
-And it is very popular thanks to its wide applications in landscaping, as a garden specimen tree, perfect as a small shade tree for deck or patio, backdrop for a flowerbed, or accent tree.
+Japanese fern tree is popular in Florida, as it is tolerant of most well-drained soils.
+The tree is popular thanks to its wide applications in landscaping, as a garden specimen tree, perfect as a small shade tree for a deck or patio, backdrop for a flowerbed, or accent tree.
 Although, fruit litter is a problem if planted near a sidewalk or driveway.